-Whichever approach Tesco adopted, it worked and either way it underlines the most important business lesson of all – that public relations must have a place at the corporate top table to ensure organisations get the best possible result, whether reactive or proactive.
+Whichever approach Tesco adopted, it worked and either way it underlines the most important business PR lesson of all – that public relations must have a place at the corporate top table to ensure organisations get the best possible result, whether reactive or proactive.

-Tesco still has a long way to go in its reputational recovery, but recent events suggest it has a clear PR strategy, buy-in from business bosses and several success stories under its belt to suggest the plan is working.
+Tesco still has a long way to go in its reputational recovery, but recent events suggest it has a clear business PR strategy, buy-in from business bosses and several success stories under its belt to suggest the plan is working.
 And as we already know … Every Little Helps.

-The chance to work with a PR agency that matches your business ambitions is only a click or a call away.
+The chance to work with a business PR agency that matches your business ambitions is only a click or a call away.

-Holyrood PR has worked with billion pound businesses and one person start-ups – and we’d be delighted for the opportunity to explain how our PR services could benefit your business.
+Holyrood PR has worked with billion pound businesses and one person start-ups – and we’d be delighted for the opportunity to explain how our business PR services could benefit your business.

 Getting in touch couldn’t be easier.
 Call our friendly team on 0131 561 2244 or take a few seconds to complete the simple form, below, and we’ll get back to you as quickly as possible.